August 17, 2020

 In Other News

 Our friends at Hippo Hands in Bend stopped by with some pre-production samples of a new version of their classic winter hand cover.
 The new version looks great guys, nice work!
-For anyone who hasn’t seen Hippo Hands before, or who maybe saw them on the road somewhere but didn’t know what they were called, a set of these is the easiest upgrade you can make to extend your riding season as temperatures drops.
+For anyone who hasn’t seen Hippo Hands before, or who maybe saw them on the road somewhere but didn’t know what they were called, a set of these is the easiest upgrade you can make to extend your riding season as temperatures drop.
 We used them last fall, and loved them.

 Andrew showed up at the shop with this cool new electric bike a few weeks ago.
 He got it for commuting to work.
 It passes for a motorbike on the road.
 He even picked up a vanity plate with his nickname, to complete the disguise.